 - 1. First, just list all your possible segments.
 Simply write them down in any order. - 2.
 Then make a corresponding list of your best existing customers & markets. - 3.
-Now prioritize those by 2019, 2020 and 2021 revenue and ytd numbers for 2022. - 4.
+Now prioritize those by 2019-2022 revenue numbers and your 2023 forecasts. - 4.
 Match your all segments list to the best customer list and their markets. - 5.
 Then conduct a solid survey of the best existing and potential customers. - 6.
 Analyze the commonality of needs comparing list to list. - 7.
 Target your pricing relative to your best customers. - 8.
 Target your marketing campaigns that you would apply. - 9.
 Assess the cost of those campaigns for the year. - 10.
 Make decisions and experiment reviewing the quarterly data in detail.